serenity-is/docs/api/dotnet/Serenity.Net.Core/Serenity/FeatureTogglesExtensions/IsEnabled.md

 # FeatureTogglesExtensions.IsEnabled method (3 of 3)
 **namespace:** *[Serenity](../../README.md#serenity-namespace)*   **assembly**: *[Serenity.Net.Core](../../README.md)*

-Gets if a set of features are enabled, requiring just one to be enabled if requireAny is true
+Gets if a set of features is enabled, requiring just one to be enabled if requireAny is true.

 ```csharp
 public static bool IsEnabled(this IFeatureToggles featureToggles, IEnumerable<string> features,